peejaywk/VinylRack/README.md

     * Social media links will be represented by icons for each site and will increase when the user hovers over them.
     * There will be a contact link at the bottom of the page that will take the user to the contact page.
 * Home Page
     * The Home page will clearly display products that have been recently added to the website.
-The album artwork will the main feature on the Home page with artist/album title and price displayed under each image.
+The album artwork will be the main feature on the Home page with artist/album title and price displayed under each image.
     * At the top of the page there will be quick links that will allow the user to view all new products, products on sale or all products on the site.
     * Clicking on the album image will open up a new page containing more details on the selected product.
     * The layout/size of the album images will be responsive and will resize for different screen sizes.
 On mobile devices the albums will be presented in a single column to maximise the image size.